DeCki Ljeta / Los Chicos De Verano {The Boys of Summer}

 For local baseball old boys Roger Tierney and Paul Mrazek, the diamond is forever.

-Double Play — Paul Mrazek, right, and Roger Tierney, left, won't hang up their jerseys just yet.
+Double Play — Paul Mrazek, left, and Roger Tierney, right, won't hang up their jerseys just yet.
 The pair respectively cross cultural divides to coach baseball to enthusiastic youth.
 Nicole Leclair Photo

 Paul Mrazek was always going to be an international kind of guy.
 Born in Regina 55 years ago to a globe-trotting father, before the age of one he also lived in Calgary, Coquitlam, and Iran.
 And while his first language was Farsi, his second was undoubtedly baseball, thanks to an older brother who had taken up with some serious American hardballers inside the foreign-worker community.